What a year 2018 has been… It feels like the past twelve months have been challenging everything that I know and have established in my life.

 The year actually started on a high note with the most beautiful & healing solo trip for two months.
 But then, I came back home for a cancelled work contract.
 For months, I didn’t make any revenue and found myself living off savings I thought would never be touched.

-Mid-year, once work got back to normal, it’s my parents situation that got worse.
+Mid-year, once work got back to normal, it was my parents’ situation that got worse.
 I always feel weird about writing about this publicly but I also found that not keeping these things a secret does help.
 Just two weeks ago, I made a friend cry in a restaurant by simply giving her an update on what was happening with them.

-I moved in to my new place at the end of June and it feels so nice to have my space again!
+I moved into my new place at the end of June and it feels so nice to have my space again!
 I love being back in Griffintown and all the perks that I get with my place: a gym, an indoor & outdoor pool and a rooftop chalet to get work done.
-It all helps me keeping a decent lifestyle while in Montreal and make a simple day a little bit nicer.
+It all helps me keep a decent lifestyle while in Montreal and make a simple day a little bit nicer.